 The main cycle of sculpture from the first half of the 13th century is that of Wells Cathedral, a building begun shortly after 1180 and so almost contemporary with the reconstruction of the Canterbury apse.
 Progress made on the works led the builders to the west front in the 1240s.
 Of gigantic proportions, with a double transept, the architecture of Wells Cathedral is distinguished from that of Canterbury by its linear conception.
 The building has an elevation on three levels patterned by the horizontal continuity of the triforium.
 The richest west front of all English cathedrals, Wells is impressive for the amplitude of its horizontal levels, for the increased breadth acquired by the towers projecting laterally over the side aisles, and for the quantity of sculptures displayed on it.
 The bare substructure is pierced by three doors which disappear between the buttresses.
 The tiers of arches on the central level display stylistic changes as they move upwards until they terminate in the Perpendicular style.

 The skeletal appearance of the building was accentuated originally when the lancets of the lower parts of the towns were pierced.
 The portals play only a secondary role in the facade's iconographic program.
 The central portal, devoted to the Virgin, is surmounted by the scene of her coronation.
 The quatrefoils of the lower storey contain angels and episodes from the Old and New Testaments.
 The intermediate level is covered with statues of prophets, patriarchs, martyrs, confessors and various local saints.
 In the centre of the upper part, superimposed friezes display the resurrection of the dead, the orders of angels, the twelve apostles and Christ in Majesty dominating the whole at the summit: a supreme celestial vision, whose expressiveness was further enhanced in the Middle Ages by the statues' brilliant polychromy, many traces of which have been discovered.
 The execution of an ensemble like this undoubtedly lasted for one or two decades around 1240 (1230-1250), as the stylistic progress of the sculptures from below to above shows.
-The style testifies to an autochthonous development which was also aware of the great creations of the period, the west front of Notre-Dame in Paris and Amiens, and the south transept of Chartres.
+The style testifies to an autochthonous development which was also aware of the great creations of the period, the west front of Notre-Dame Cathedral in Paris (1163-1345) and Amiens (1220-1270), and the south transept of Chartres Cathedral (1194-1250).

 Roughly contemporary or slightly earlier, the facade of Lincoln Cathedral is of considerable breadth, but with a different pattern from that of Wells.
 The high towers stand in the background, enclosing the nave and its facade gable, while the latter broadens out on either side, beyond the side aisles.
 This section of the building, which reveals a high opening in the centre, made it possible to incorporate the old Romanesque facade in this new, essentially decorative conception.
 The skilful assemblage of blind arcades and bays which create the originality of this type of facade is also noteworthy, with proportions made taller and slimmer by the height of the porches, in the facade of Peterborough Cathedral.
 At Salisbury we again find the general equilibrium of the Wells facade, with which it is almost contemporary, with its translation on to the facade of the internal proportions, the towers that project sideways and the profusion of sculpture.